40 Awesome Photo Shoot Ideas:

 #14 – Playing with Soap Bubbles

 Soap bubbles are loved by kids and adults alike.
 Photographers love them too because they are visually pleasing, and the photos turn out colorful and psychedelic.
 Make sure you have a big batch of soapy water ready to blow lots of bubbles.
 As the bubbles float in the air, you can capture great shots.
+Don’t buy store made soapy water, instead, look up guides on how to make giant bubble water.
+You can make bubbles that are a lot harder to pop and will give you a bit more time to take images of.

 The Lonely Bubble